Arien Mack, Editor

 The author argues that the crucial moment of critical reason and modern attitude influenced each other throughout the 19th and 20th centuries.
 He explains why he recommends that the society withdrew from the attitude of modernity.
 He reflects on various inquiries concerning the social meaning of punishment practices.
 The author emphasizes the need to stop rationalizing hypothesis and begin addressing the indeterminacy of punishment.

-II.
-What and How We Punish: Law, Justice, and Punishment
+Introduction: What and How We Punish

 The author reflects on a variety of issues concerning punishment.
 He explores the impact of increased in criminal laws on punishment practices.
 He speculates on the current situation and future of criminalization and law enforcement.
 The author also highlights the caveats of implementing punishment, such as imprisonment and probation and diversion programs.